RqbMedi/rqbmedi.github.io/_pages/talks.md

 author_profile: true
 ---

-I do enjoy giving talks and participating in conferences a lot.
+I do enjoy giving talks and participating in conferences.

 Conferences
 ------